MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/rich-text-formatting.md

 ## Implications for export

-When you export formatted messages using [Export Network Data](../manage-security-and-compliance/export-yammer-enterprise-data.md) two columns are included in messages.csv and messageVersions.csv:
+When you export formatted messages using [Export Network Data](../manage-security-and-compliance/export-yammer-enterprise-data.md) two columns for the message text are included in messages.csv and messageVersions.csv:
-- **body**: includes unformatted text
+- **body**: includes the unformatted message text
-- **html_body**: includes text formatted with HTML
+- **html_body**: includes the message text formatted with HTML